5 Amazing Cycle Routes in Dublin

 Sutton via Fairview

-This cycle route is perfect for cyclists who want to relax and enjoy Irish nature, because route offers straight roads, no hills and an abundance of landscapes.
+This cycle route is perfect for cyclists who want to relax and enjoy Irish nature on the route you’ll find straight roads, no hills and an abundance of landscapes.
 The cycle path runs along the sea, overlooking the Poolbeg Chimneys, need we say more?

-The Davenport is located in Georgian Dublin, which is a beautiful, hisotric part of the city to cycle through.
+The Davenport Luxury Hotel is located in Georgian Dublin, which is a beautiful, historic part of the city to cycle through.
 You can rent a bike at a Dublin Bike station, or bring your own one of course.
-Georgian houses, museums, government buildings and Trinity College are only a few of all the highlights of the city’s Georgian architecture.
+Georgian houses, museums, government buildings and Trinity College are only a few of the highlights of the city’s Georgian architecture.
 Not to forget all the parks, where you can lay in the grass and enjoy the sun for a little while.

 These are only five of the amazing cycle routes Dublin has to offer.
 If you want to stay updated of all the things going on in the city and which other places to cycle to, make sure to follow @visitdublin and @lovindublin on Instagram.